dreamcatcher-tech/network/ideas/Blogs/Modelling Innovation as a Comms Network.md

 This component receives innovation but destroys them upon receipt.
 The loss may be partial, and per part of a packet, or randomly be the full packet.

 ### Buffers
 These components can store up innovation for an arbitrary time before continuing transmission.
 A Buffer has a decay function built in, as innovation does not store well.
+Innovation degrades over time as well as the whole circuit being wasted if another part of the network solves the problem sooner, meaning that all the incentives spent in this portion of the circuit are wasted.

 ### Connection Broker
 A common component in Innovaiton networks is a switch that brokers connections before allowing innovation to flow.
 This component is seen in [[Upwork Model|Upwork]], and represents the portion of their model that requires [[Funders]] and [[Do-ers]] to negotiate with each other before Innovation can be attempted.
 This places extra load on both transmission lines and